 Did you know that a Pitbull isn’t a single breed of dog?
-Instead, the term describes a group of breeds which were originally bred for bullbaiting and dogfighting.
-Thankfully, both barbaric sports have since been outlawed, however Pitbulls continue to be a popular pet due to their friendly, energetic, and loyal personalities.
+Instead, the term describes a group of breeds that were originally bred for bullbaiting and dogfighting.
+Thankfully, both barbaric sports have since been outlawed, however, Pitbulls continue to be a popular pet due to their friendly, energetic, and loyal personalities.

 If you’re considering adopting a Pitbull into your home, you’ll want to know which specific variety will suit you and your family the most.
 Keep reading to discover the 16 different types of Pitbulls, as well as their differences and what each breed looks like.